samwelkinuthia/movie-ticket/README.md

 The markdown was written primarily in  **html**, **css**  and **bootstrap** whereas the effects were accomplished using **Javascript**.
 It incorporates various bootstrap elements like **columns** and **row**, css hover effects and a user interface.

+# link

+The web page can be accessed via https://samwelkinuthia.github.io/movie-ticket/

 # Contributer

 The code was written by [Kinuthia Samwel](https://github.com/samwelkinuthia) under the guidance of [moringa school](http://moringaschool.com/).